 Everglades City is getting into the heart of old Florida.
 Once planned to be the capital of Collier County, Everglades City boasts wide tree lined avenues and surprisingly elaborate buildings like the City Hall and Rod and Gun Club.
 It was also badly damaged with devasting flooding, by Hurricane Irma, but it is certainly still very much worth a visit.

 Break for lunch at Triad Seafood Cafe & Market (239-695-2262) for some all you can eat stone crabs.
-They are open 7 days in season and are famous for their "All you can Eat" Stone Crab dinners and their fabulous homemade key lime pie.
+They are open 7 days in season (but closed for much of the summer) and are famous for their "All you can Eat" Stone Crab dinners and their fabulous homemade key lime pie.